Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/beast/cow-vgm.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
 BookSource: "Volo's Guide to Monsters p.
-207"
+207, Dragon of Icespire Peak"
 ---
 # [Cow](2-Mechanics/CLI/bestiary/beast/cow-vgm.md)
 *Source: Volo's Guide to Monsters p.
-207*
+207, Dragon of Icespire Peak*

 There are many kinds of cattle, from common oxen to more unusual, magical variants.